getreu/stringsext/doc/source/stringsext--man.md

 :   Unicode-block-filter UBF applied after decoding to UTF-8.

     The decoder first searches for validly encoded character sequences in the input stream.
-Then the sequence of valid characters is decoded into a chunk of UTF-8 characters.
-Additionally, every chunk has to pass 4 filters before finally being printed: `--chars-min`, `--ascii-filter`, `--unicode-bloc-filter` and `--grep-char`.
+Then, the sequence of valid characters is decoded into a chunk of UTF-8 characters, which has to pass 4 filters before being
+    printed: "`--chars-min`", "`--ascii-filter`", "`--unicode-bloc-filter`" and
+    "`--grep-char`".

-    The Unicode-block-filter applies to all decoded UTF-8 characters `> U+007f` and can be parametrized with the`--unicode-block-filter` option which is a 64-bit integer given in hexadecimal, prepended with `0x...`.
+    The Unicode-block-filter applies to all decoded UTF-8 characters "`> U+007f`" and can be parametrized with the`--unicode-block-filter`" option which is a 64-bit integer given in hexadecimal, prepended with "`0x...`".

-    Every bit `0..=63` maps to one leading-byte's code position in `0xC0..0xFF`, e.g. if bit 0 is set -> all characters with leading byte `0xC0` pass the filter; if bit 1 is set -> all characters with leading byte `0xC1`, pass the filter.
+    Every bit "`0..=63`" maps to one leading-byte's code position in "`0xC0..0xFF`", e.g. if bit 0 is set -> all characters with leading byte "`0xC0`" pass the filter; if bit 1 is set -> all characters with leading byte "`0xC1`", pass the filter.
 Otherwise, the character is rejected.
-For example, to print only Syriac, set UFB to `0x1000_0000` (bit number 29 set) and AF to '0x0'.
-Table 3 on page <https://en.wikipedia.org/wiki/UTF-8> shows all UTF-8-leading-bytes and their codes.
+For example, to print only Syriac, set UFB to "`0x1000_0000`" (bit number 29 set) and AF to '0x0'.
+This instructs the filter to let pass only UTF-8 characters, whose leading byte is "`0xDC`".
+Table 3 on page
+    <https://en.wikipedia.org/wiki/UTF-8> shows UTF-8-leading-bytes and
+    their codes.

-    Alternatively, predefined alias names for the most common Unicode-blocks can be used: e.g.`Latin`, `Cyrillic`, `Greek` and others.
-See the output of `--list-encodings` for more predefined filter names.
+    Alternatively, predefined alias names for the most common Unicode-blocks can be used: e.g. "`Latin`", "`Cyrillic`", "`Greek`" and many others.
+See the output of "`--list-encodings`" for more predefined filter names.

 **-V, \--version**